 A forum space can contain any number of forums, or even other forum spaces if wanted.
-Select the Create Forum action a forum.
+In the New Space Wizard select Forum Space and then select Next to specify the details we want for the new forum space - in this case Open Source Software, and complete the wizard.